top of page

 What areas do you service for home visits?

-I see patients in most parts of Brooklyn.
+I see patients in many parts of Brooklyn.
 Please reach out to confirm if I travel to your area.

 Do you accept insurance?